pznguin-kyun/pengufox/README.md

 - Copy all files and folders in penguinFox and paste to your profile folder
   - ```~/.mozilla/firefox/######.default-release``` (Linux and macOS)
   - ```C:\Users\[USERNAME]\AppData\Roaming\Mozilla\Firefox\Profiles\######.default-release``` (Windows)

+  > If you use Windows, you need to delete userChrome.css and rename userChrome-windows.css to userChrome.css

 - Restart Firefox and enjoy